-- you were never eligible to have a child support case or get payments
+- there was never an entitlement to have a child support case or get payments

-- your case ended because a paying parent is no longer a resident of Australia or a reciprocating jurisdiction.
+- the case ended because the paying parent is no longer a resident of Australia or a reciprocating jurisdiction.

 You may have other options if we can’t recover the overpayment.
-Call us to discuss and we’ll explain your options.
+Call us on the Child Support enquiry line to discuss and we’ll explain your options.

 How an overpayment affects Family Tax Benefit

-If you've been overpaid child support, this may affect your Family Tax Benefit payments.
+If you're overpaid child support, this may affect your Family Tax Benefit.

-You can request a review of your payments.
-You must do this within 13 weeks of the overpayment arising.
+If needed, you can ask for a review of your Family Tax Benefit.
+You must do this within 13 weeks of the overpayment being created.

 Read more about Child support and your Family Tax Benefit Part A.

 What happens if you’ve paid too much child support